 by Sarah Larkin, Archivist, St Patrick’s College Maynooth

 This year St Patrick’s College, Maynooth celebrates 225 years since its foundation in 1795.
-A series of blog posts over the coming months will highlight some of the interesting and lesser known events and facts of the College’s history.
-This post focuses on some of the famous people who have visited the College over the years.
+This blog post is the second in a series highlighting some of the interesting and lesser known events and facts of the College’s history.
+This post looks at two occasions when fire broke out in the College, and how tragedy was avoided.

 On 1 November 1878, at 8am in the morning, fire broke out in St Mary’s in Maynooth College.
 The College fire engine proved to be inadequate.
 An attempt to summon help from the Dublin fire brigade failed, as the local telegraph failed to work and a message had to be sent from Celbridge.
 A special train was immediately laid on in Dublin to bring the fire engine to Maynooth.
 It was then drawn to the College, and by 11am, had got up steam and was put in action.
 Even after such a long delay, the fire was contained, with no loss of life.

 One week later, Dr Patrick Murray recorded the event in his diary:

 “I saw the tongues of flame playing on the roof of St Mary’s in the southern corner near to the tall chimney.

 I then ran to my room, opened my press, took out the money lying there (under £20), put on my great coat over my soutane, took my breviary under my arm – the Raccolta I had already had in my hand coming from the chapel – glanced over my bookshelves.
 So stunned and paralysed was I that all around seemed like so much dust and ashes.
 I had not the slightest wish or impulse to take anything with me but the three above named articles.
 I thus left under the conviction that within a couple of hours everything in my rooms, books, manuscripts etc, would be consumed.